SectorLabs/django-postgres-extra/docs/source/locking.rst

 `Explicit table-level locks`_ are supported through the :meth:`psqlextra.locking.postgres_lock_model` and :meth:`psqlextra.locking.postgres_lock_table` methods.
 All table-level lock methods are supported.

-Locks are always bound to the current transaction and are released when the transaction is comitted or rolled back.
+Locks are always bound to the current transaction and are released when the transaction is committed or rolled back.
 There is no support (in PostgreSQL) for explicitly releasing a lock.

 .. warning::